whithajess/wordpress_lamp/README.md

 ## Requirements

+You will need to create encrypted data bags on the server for the mysql password and wordpress keys and salts.

-You'll need to create a data bag "mysql" with item "password", store your root password there with the json flag "mysql_password"
+- Create a data bag "mysql" with item "password", store your root password there with the json flag "mysql_password"

+- Create a data bag "wordpress" with item "salts", store your salts and keys there under these json flags:
+    "secure_auth_key"
+    "logged_in_key"
+    "nonce_key"
+    "auth_salt"
+    "secure_auth_salt"
+    "logged_in_salt"
+    "nonce_salt"

 ### Supported Platforms